BradGreig/brownlow-predictor/docs/index.md

 Below, we show the cumulative probabilities of achieving 1, 2 or 3 votes as a function of the ranking of that statistic.
 The cumulative probability is simply the total probability within a range (i.e. up to a particular ranking in our case), with it can achieve a maximum of one.
 The advantage of using cumulative probabilities is that it allows us to quickly observe how important the ranking is to achieving Brownlow votes.
 If important, the cumulative probability will rapidly approach one for only the highest rankings.
 For those that are less relevant, the cumulative probability approaches one much more slowly, requiring us to go further down our list of rankings until we achieve all possible cases of achieving a Brownlow vote.

-![Brownlow votes by ranking](https://github.com/BradGreig/brownlow-predictor/blob/main/data/rankedinfo.png?raw=true)
+![Brownlow votes by ranking](https://github.com/BradGreig/brownlow-predictor/blob/main/data/rankedinfo.png?raw=true) *<small>Cumulative probability distributions for 3 votes (red), 2 votes (blue) and 1 vote (purple) as a function of player ranking (highest value of a given statistic).
+For example, 75% of the time, 3 votes are awarded to players with the highest 5 disposals.</small>*

 Again, these are extremely useful for understanding the importance of an individual statistic on receiving Brownlow votes.
 In fact, these are more informative than what we observed previously.